Warehouse and Factory Worker Injury Attorneys in DuPage County

 If you or a loved one has suffered a warehouse or factory worker injury, you may be eligible for a workers' compensation claim.
 Proving your injury is work-related is not always easy, however.
 To ensure you fully understand your rights, it is best to speak with an experienced workers' compensation attorney.

-For over 35 years, Mevorah Law Offices LLC has represented individuals for warehouse and factory worker injury cases in Chicago and throughout northern Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has represented individuals for warehouse and factory worker injury cases in Chicago and throughout northern Illinois.
 Our attorneys have extensive experience handling workers' compensation cases and are skilled litigators inside the courtroom and strong negotiators outside of court.
 We put our experience to work to help our clients recover full compensation for their injuries.

 Common Types of Warehouse and Factory Worker Injuries in Illinois